sclyde-ai/obsidian_github/言語 language/言語学 liguistics/Krashen's five hypothesis.md

 	- Leaning
 		a conscious process of knowing the rule of language
 2. Monitor Hypothesis
-	learning' role is to edit, not initiate, language
+	learning's role is to edit, not initiate, language
 	- monitor
 		the learned system that acts as an editor to correct output
 3. Input Hypothesis